 couple-enjoys-their-hard-work-repainted-kitchen-cabinets-during-remodel

-A home is a sanctuary for most people and they must be able to unwind.
-If you want several things around to remind you of joy or tactile pleasant things, maximalism is more your style.
+Most people consider their home a sanctuary, and they must be able to unwind.
+If you want several things around you to remind you of joy or tactile pleasantness, maximalism is more your style.
 Comforting things in personal areas is the signature of the maximalism style.

-If you feel like having several things around you is more distracting than comforting, then minimalism is best.
-Minimalism is principled on more space and fewer distractions.
+If having several things around you is more distracting than comforting, minimalism is best.
+It is based on the principle of more space and fewer distractions.

 Inviting others into your home

 Home is not just a place of solace, but it’s also a place of hospitality.
-Part of having your own space is knowing that you’ll share that ambiance with other people.
+Part of having your own space is knowing you’ll share that ambiance with others.

 If you want your visitors’ first impressions focused on flow and architecture, minimalism draws more attention to the structure.
 If you want them to notice your collectibles or wall decors, maximalism embraces more of your personality in your things.